-Through innovative brand development, we turned a horsebox into a fun and inviting mobile bar, and helped our client launch the next great real ale experience.
+With this innovative franchise brand development project, we turned a horsebox into a fun and inviting mobile bar, and helped our client launch the next great real ale experience.

 As an ambitious start-up that wanted to champion Real Ale festivals and outdoor events, our client asked for a new brand development that would position them as interesting and authentic.
 The two partners came to us with a revolutionary idea – to upcycle a vintage horsebox and turn it into a regional beer experience.

-After recovering from all the research, our designers created a beautifully illustrated hops flower as the primary visual for the brand.
+After recovering from all the research, we created a beautifully illustrated hops flower as the primary visual for the brand.

 This, coupled with a lovingly distressed font and bright, golden yellow, delivered an effect that was both eye-catching and established a look and feel that was natural, comfortable and friendly.

-To transform the client’s vintage horsebox, our exhibitions team reimagined the space and had a side panel cut out to completely refit the interior with a full bar.
-In addition to a full redesign that incorporated the new identity, refrigeration units and two hand pumps were installed with connections that could be hooked up to casks behind the trailer, ensuring maximum space for staff within the bar area and reducing visual clutter.
+As well as a full redesign that incorporated the new identity, we installed refrigeration units and two hand pumps with connections that could be hooked up to casks behind the trailer, ensuring maximum space for staff within the bar area and reducing visual clutter.

 The box was sprayed matt black to create a unique finish and emphasise the logo on the outside.
 Retractable metal signage was included to add height and make the mobile bar easier to see from a distance at crowded outdoor events.